Chemical freeze-out curve in heavy-ion collisions and the QCD critical point: Introduction

 \section{Introduction}

 Recently, quantum chromodynamics (QCD) turned 50 years old.
 Identifying the phases and structure of strongly interacting matter is one of the outstanding issues in modern nuclear physics.
-A chiral crossover transition at vanishing baryon density and a pseudocritical temperature $T_{\rm pc} \sim 155$~MeV has been well established~\cite{Aoki:2006we,Borsanyi:2010bp,HotQCD:2014kol}.
+A chiral crossover transition at vanishing baryon density and a pseudocritical temperature $T_{pc} \approx 155$~MeV has been well established~\cite{Aoki:2006we,Borsanyi:2010bp,HotQCD:2014kol}.
 Whether the analytic crossover turns into a first-order phase transition at finite baryon density at a QCD critical point~(CP) remains an open question studied both theoretically, and experimentally through heavy-ion collisions~\cite{Stephanov:1998dy,Stephanov:1999zu,STAR:2020tga,HADES:2020wpc}.

 First-principle lattice QCD constraints on the QCD CP come to rely on extrapolations from vanishing and imaginary $\mu_B$.
-The state-of-the-art results show no indications for the CP at small baryon densities and disfavor its existence at $\mu_B/T \lesssim 3$~\cite{Borsanyi:2020fev,HotQCD:2018pds,Vovchenko:2017gkg}.
-Similar conclusion can be drawn from the measurements of proton number cumulants in heavy-ion collisions~\cite{ALICE:2019nbs,STAR:2021iop}, which are consistent with non-critical effects at collision energies $\sNN \gtrsim 20$~GeV~\cite{Vovchenko:2021kxx}, where $\sNN$ is the collision energy per nucleon pair in center of mass frame.
+The state-of-the-art results show no indications for the CP at small baryon densities and disfavor its existence at $\mu_B/T \lessapprox 3$~\cite{Borsanyi:2020fev,HotQCD:2018pds,Vovchenko:2017gkg}.
+Similar conclusion can be drawn from the measurements of proton number cumulants in heavy-ion collisions~\cite{ALICE:2019nbs,STAR:2021iop}, which are consistent with non-critical effects at collision energies $\sNN \gtrapprox 20$~GeV~\cite{Vovchenko:2021kxx}, where $\sNN$ is the collision energy per nucleon pair in center of mass frame.

 Theoretical predictions for the QCD CP have also evolved from early days~\cite{Stephanov:2004wx}, now being increasingly constrained to lattice QCD data at $\mu_B = 0$.
-These are based either on the expected universal behavior of Yang-Lee edge singularities in the vicinity of the CP and the extrapolation of the lattice data to lower temperatures~\cite{Basar:2023nkp,Clarke:2024ugt}, or on effective QCD approaches such as Dyson-Schwinger equations~\cite{Gunkel:2021oya}, functional renormalization group~\cite{Fu:2019hdw}, or holography~\cite{Hippert:2023bel}.
-These different predictions place the QCD CP in roughly the same ballpark of $T_{\rm CP} \sim 90-120$~MeV and $\mu_{B, \rm CP} \sim 400-600$~MeV.
+These are based either on the expected universal behavior of Yang-Lee edge singularities in the vicinity of the CP and the extrapolation of the lattice data to lower temperatures~\cite{Basar:2023nkp,Clarke:2024ugt}, on the analysis of contours of constant entropy density~\cite{Shah:2024img}, or through effective QCD approaches such as Dyson-Schwinger equations~\cite{Gunkel:2021oya,Gao:2020fbl}, functional renormalization group~\cite{Fu:2019hdw}, or holography~\cite{Hippert:2023bel}.
+These different predictions place the QCD CP in roughly the same ballpark of $T_{CP} \approx 90$--$120$~MeV and $\mu_{B, \ CP} \approx 400$--$650$~MeV.